-In June 1966, an inexhaustible torrential rain caused a large-scale landslide at the slope adjacent to the Eliot Hall and May Hall, which led to an immediate evacuation of the two halls for The students of the halls were temporary extensive repairs. moved to Lugard Hall and other halls.
+In June 1966, an inexhaustible torrential rain caused a large-scale landslide at the slope adjacent to the Eliot Hall and May Hall, which led to an immediate evacuation of the two halls for extensive repairs.
+The students of the halls were temporarily moved to Lugard Hall and other halls.
 Two wardens' quarters at the east end of Eliot Hall and May Hall had to be demolished.
 The University took this opportunity to combine Lugard Hall, Eliot Hall and May Hall into one large residential unit named Old Halls which was opened in 1969 with three wings, i.e. Lugard Wing, Eliot Wing and May Wing.
-The three buildings were linked together by covered stairways and could accommodate around 200 In the same year, the long established compulsory students. residence implemented since the University's opening in 1912 was lifted and residence in hostel became voluntary.
-Most of the residents in the Old Halls were Medical or Engineering students.
-There were also overseas residence and those in Eliot Hall were mainly from Malaysia and Indonesia.
+The three buildings were linked together by covered stairways and could accommodate around 200 students.
+In the same year, the long-established compulsory residence implemented since the University's opening in 1912 was lifted and residence in hostel became voluntary.
+Most of the residents in Old Halls were Medical or Engineering students and those students in May Hall were mainly local Chinese.
+Since 1969, female students were accepted in the Old Halls and they were assigned to accommodate at the east wing on the first and second floors of May Wing.

-Eliot Wing and May Wing were reverted to its old names (i.e. Eliot Hall and May Hall) when Lugard Wing was demolished in 1992 to cope with the development policy of the University.
-Nowadays, Eliot Hall has been converted into administrative offices of departments of the University.
+Eliot Wing and May Wing were reverted to their old names (i.e. Eliot Hall and May Hall) when Lugard Wing was demolished in 1992 to cope with the development policy of the University.
+Nowadays, most of the areas in May Hall have been converted into administrative offices of departments of the University.

-Eliot Hall is a three-storey structure designed by local Architectural Hong Kong Architects, Denison, Ram and Gibbs.
-Red brick is Merit the main material and they were laid in "Flemish Bond".
-The elegant façades feature a rich variety of architectural elements, including curved pediments (hoods) over the entrance doorways, rusticated columns, Doric capitals, window cills, cornices and balustrades.
-The visual richness of the architecture is widely adopted in the Edwardian period in England.
-Chinese-style ceramic grilles are also found on the façade to contrast with the red brick wall.
-The pitched and double-tiled Chinese roofs are a local adaption.
+May Hall is a three-storey structure designed by local Hong Architectural Kong Architects, Denison, Ram and Gibbs.
+Red brick is the main Merit building material and they were laid in "Flemish Bond". elegant façades feature a rich variety of architectural elements, including curved pediments (hoods) over the entrance doorways, rusticated columns, Doric capitals, window cills, cornices and The elaborate designs of the architectural features are balustrades. widely adopted in the Edwardian period in England.
+Chinese-style ceramic grilles are also found on the façade to contrast with the red The pitched and double-tiled Chinese roofs are a local brick wall.

-Internally, original decorative details to the walls and ceilings are basically intact, such as the mouldings and cornices, in spite of the alterations and renovations carried out over the years.
-Some fireplaces are still in excellent condition.
-The open verandas to the front elevation remain in good condition, particularly the coloured floor tiles which are very typical of the period.
+Internally, some fireplaces and original decorative details to the walls and ceilings, such as the mouldings and cornices, are basically intact, despite the alterations and renovations carried out The open verandas to the front elevation remain in over the years. good condition, particularly the coloured floor tiles which are very typical of the period.